OfficeDev/office-js-docs-pr/docs/word/word-add-ins-troubleshooting.md

 ## Layout breaks when using `insertHtml` while cursor is in content control in header

-This issue may occur in the following case.
+This issue may occur under the following conditions.

-1. There is at least one content control in the header and at least one in the footer of the Word document.
+1. Have at least one content control in the header and at least one in the footer of the Word document.
-1. The cursor is inside a content control in the header.
+1. Ensure the cursor is inside a content control in the header.
 1. Call [insertHtml](/javascript/api/word/word.contentcontrol#word-word-contentcontrol-inserthtml-member(1)) to set the content control in the footer.

-The footer is unexpectedly mixed with the header.
+The footer is then unexpectedly mixed with the header.
 To avoid this, clear the content control in the footer before setting it, as shown in the following code sample.

 ```TypeScript
 await Word.run(async (context) => {